bwalshe/simple_net/readme.md

 Once compiled this program will load [MNIST digit data](http://yann.lecun.com/exdb/mnist/) (or any files which use a similar format), perform one-hot encoding of the labels and then train a single hidden layer ANN against these data using back-prop.

-It'll display the error rate, and then attempt to classify the first 10 entries of the test set.
-As there is no softmax layer, it'll probably give each class a score of 0.
+It'll display the error rate, and then attempt to classify the first 20 entries of the test set.

 # Compiling and Running
 ## Requirements